 Trinity College, Cambridge

-Welcome to Trinity Members Online, the alumni, Fellow and student website of Trinity College, Cambridge.
-Trinity Members Online is part of the Trinity College, Cambridge website (‘the website’) and its subdirectories and subdomains (‘the site’).
+Welcome to Trinity Connect, the alumni, Fellow and student website of Trinity College, Cambridge.
+Trinity Connect is part of the Trinity College, Cambridge website (‘the website’) and its subdirectories and subdomains (‘the site’).
 Please read these terms and conditions carefully.
 They apply to all users of and visitors to the site (‘you’).
 If you register with and use this site you agree to comply with and be bound by all of these terms and conditions.
 If you disagree with any part of these terms and conditions, please do not use the site.

 1. Who we are